WHQR: History

 In early 1982, Friends of Public Radio applied to the FCC to secure the license for 91.3 MHz, WLOZ's old frequency.
 They were turned down, but told to apply the following year.
 Friends of Public Radio continued to fundraise with concerts and newsletters and received local city and county grants.
 They were able to hire a technical director and a station manager.
 In July 1983, just as the station was about to start construction of their tower, local NBC affiliate WECT filed a complaint with the FCC, citing concerns about interference.
-In order to go on the air on their projected date of April 1984, the station was forced to drop the signal strength from a planned 30,000 watts to 1,500 watts, but reached an agreement with the FCC to slowly increase the power as long as there was no interference.
+To go on the air on their projected date of April 1984, the station was forced to drop the signal strength from a planned 30,000 watts to 1,500 watts, but reached an agreement with the FCC to slowly increase the power as long as there was no interference.
 The station hired 3 more staff members as required by the Corporation for Public Broadcasting.
 Membership for the radio station passed 1,000 in March 1984, and they choose the WHQR call sign.

 Southeastern North Carolina's first public radio station went on-air at 7a.m. on Sunday, April 22, 1984.
 The first sound on the new radio station was of a baby crying, then Bach's Toccata and Fugue in D minor, followed by then station manager Michael Titterton announcing;

 Good morning and welcome to the very first broadcast day of WHQR-FM, Wilmington North Carolina.
 WHQR FM transmits on a frequency of 91.3 MHz at an Effective radiated power of 1500 watts from 1270 feet above sea level.
 WHQR FM is licensed to and operated by the Friends of Public Radio, Inc with studios and offices at 1026 Greenfield Street.
 Transmitter and antenna are located at Winnabow, North Carolina.